 dix is a simple console application that will make your life easier if you are working with MySQL databases.
-Let's say that you are working with some PHP framework or CMS, and that you want to test a new module/plugin/add-on, or maybe you want to upgrade to the latest version.
+Let's say that you are working with some PHP framework or CMS and that you want to test a new module/plugin/add-on, or maybe you want to upgrade to the latest version.
 The very first thing you should do is to make a backup of your database.
-Doing this will save you a lot of headache if something goes wrong.
+Doing this will save you a lot of headaches if something goes wrong.

 When you install dix, you should first configure a directory where you will store your exported databases.